 18. Catch Restaurant

-If you crave an unobstructed ocean view sunset while you feast on fresh seafood by new executive chef Gemma Gray (who hails from Spain), Hotel Casa del Mar in Santa Monica is a great spot for a sunset toast with your besotted over crispy skin branzino, grilled octopus or fruits de mer ceviche for two.
+If you crave an unobstructed ocean view sunset while you feast on fresh seafood by new executive chef Gemma Gray (who hails from Spain), Hotel Casa del Mar in Santa Monica is a great spot a twilight toast with your besotted over crispy skin branzino, grilled octopus or fruits de mer ceviche for two.

 19. Wolfgang Puck At Hotel Bel-air